IU5HKU/MiniWXStation/README.md

 This is the correct setting if you are using ArduinoIDE's SerialMonitor.
 In a future revision the user input will be checked against errors or different serial settings, but for the moment...

+**V0.8c NOTE:**

+This release is a deep revision, now you can set the delay between each NTP Sync, and now there is a SoftClock who ticks quite precise....enough for our purposes.
+I've set the ntp sync delay every 12 hours, but i think that you can set it without problem to 24 ore more, i don't think this can be a problem at all.
+Now the MiniWX station delivers his aprs packets with the "realtime" marker, as a tracker do, so there's no need to put a timestamp and all that we need is a timer who count the delay between packets, no more than this.
+Everything is more robust and nice in this way.
+I've added also a nicer webpage....nicer...the best that i've can do, if you are an html expert any comment/advice will be greatly appreciate.
+Only a webpage with some infos and a small control panel who need to be finished, the subpages have a button to come back to the main page, a more sophisticated "site" will came in the near future.
+The way the webpages are served is completely changed, now there isn't any sprintf() to deal with, everything is stored in flash and retrieved at moment.
+The pages are also rendered dynamically through a "placeholder" system, very easy to understand and to change to suit your needs.
+I've revised some internal functions too, now the code is more readable.
+Many thanks to Antonio EA1CDV who keep to point me in the right direction with advices and hints.
+This is a more stable release than the previuos ones, in poor wifi signal still works without issues, with my friends Stefano IZ5MMH we test the MiniWX Station at signal variable from -90 to -96dbm, without loss of packets, hope you enjoy it.
+Next step will be a circular buffer to hold the last 20-30 values and make a chart with those values, i know, there is aprs and wu already doing this, but hey...is just for fun :-)

 **V0.7f NOTE:**